slateci/docker-images/README.md

 This repository holds the Dockerfiles for SLATE CI-specific container images.

 * Container images will be rebuilt when there is a change to a folder tracked by `build_folders.txt`.
-* Images in the `stable` branch will automatically receive the 'latest' tag.
+* Images in the `master` branch will automatically receive the 'latest' tag.

 ## Features